 1. Many hotels have created waste reduction programs where they reduce the use of disposable items.
 Such as substituting reusable glass cups in place of disposable cups.
 Hotels have also established recycling programs where they partner with organizations to donate recyclables.

-2. Some Hotels are reducing paper and plastic usage by offering digital check in and digital keys for room entry.
+2. Some Hotels are reducing paper and plastic usage by offering digital check in and mobile keys for room entry.
 Customers are able to check in and access their rooms by using their mobile phones and are not required to use a key card.

 3. Donating left over foods is another way that hotels are helping those in need while reducing waste.